Presents

 Exercise bikes can keep you fit indoors, but it can also reduce your energy bills by warming you up.

-We like and use the Which Best Buy “Ultrasport F-Bike“, which Amazon are doing for £137.
-And unlike many exercise machines, it instantly folds up to save space.
+We like and use the Which Best Buy “Ultrasport F-Bike“, which instantly folds up to save space, unlike many exercise machines.

-But if you want the nearest thing to real cycling, you’ll want a Peleton, with full 22″ screen, where you can pretend to be riding anywhere!
+But if you want the nearest thing to real cycling, you’ll want a Peleton, with big screen, where you can pretend to be riding anywhere!